RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Introduction

+UAV autonomous navigation algorithms require on-board sensors to understand the surrounding environments, and optimally navigates UAV to travel from one place to another~\cite{barnhart2021introduction}.
+Optimal navigation can be defined in terms of the length of the traveled path~\cite{noreen2016optimal}, traveled time~\cite{kularatne2016time} and trajectory smoothness~\cite{xu2021new} while being collision-free~\cite{shin2020performance}.
 Numerous efforts have been devoted to advance this field~\cite{jones2023path}.
-However, existing solutions often require UAVs to equip with RGB-D cameras~\cite{cheng2021neural, xu2023real, machines10100931, kim2022autonomous} or even 3D Light Detection and Ranging (LiDAR) sensors~\cite{qin2019autonomous}.
-While these sensors can help build real-time 3D maps for better environment representations, they significantly increase the cost, with most RGB-D cameras priced at a few hundreds dollars~\cite{ulrich2020analysis}, and 3D LiDAR sensors costing often well above a thousand dollars~\cite{van2021solid}.
-Such high cost is unfortunately preventing UAVs from wider adoptions~\cite{aggarwal2020path}.
-Therefore, new solutions powering UAVs to perform successful autonomous navigation while requiring much simpler and cheaper sensor configurations are urgently needed.
+However, existing solutions often require UAVs to equip with expensive sensor setups, including multiple RGB-D cameras~\cite{cheng2021neural, xu2023real, machines10100931, kim2022autonomous} or 3D LiDAR~\cite{qin2019autonomous}.
+While these sensors can help build real-time 3D maps for better environment representations, they significantly increase the cost of the autonomous system, as most RGB-D cameras are priced at a few hundreds dollars in average~\cite{ulrich2020analysis}, and 3D LiDAR often costs well above a thousand US dollars~\cite{van2021solid}.
+Consequently, such high cost has become a primary factor preventing UAVs from wider adoptions~\cite{aggarwal2020path}.
+Therefore, new solutions enabling UAVs to perform \textit{successful and reliable autonomous navigation while using much simpler and cheaper sensor setups} are urgently needed.

-A simpler sensor configuration, which changes the system perception of the surrounding world, poses many new challenges for all system components including path planning, dynamic obstacle avoidance, and often calls for an entire new system design.
-More specifically, it introduces practical challenges such as imprecise LiDAR detection and more complicated reset operation during Reinforcement Learning (RL) training, where specialized solutions are needed.
-To this end, we propose a novel end-to-end autonomous system, which involves several algorithms addressing these intricacies, for parsimonious UAVs that carries only one 2D- LiDAR sensor to navigate autonomously in unknown environments.
-Experimental case study shows that our proposed setup achieves a comparable 86\% successful rate, while costing only 1/10 of the existing setups.
+Simpler sensor configuration, which changes the system perception of the surrounding world, poses many new challenges for all system components including surrounding environment construction, path planning, dynamic obstacle avoidance, and often calls for an entire new system design.
+Specifically, it introduces practical challenges in surrounding detection~\cite{ocando2017autonomous, murcia20183d} and RL training~\cite{ding2020challenges}.
+To this end, we introduce \textbf{R}einforcement Learning \textbf{E}nabled 2D-\textbf{L}iDAR \textbf{A}utonomous \textbf{S}ystem (\textbf{\algname}), an end-to-end autonomous system presenting novel algorithms addressing these intricacies, so that parsimonious UAVs that carry only one 2D-LiDAR sensor can navigate autonomously in unknown environments.
+Specifically, \algname comprises three components: a \textit{map constructor}, which generates occupancy maps using 2D-LiDAR data; a \textit{mission planner}, which creates obstacle-free paths using these maps; and an \textit{online re-planner}, which addresses the dynamic obstacle avoidance.